 The Conference of California Bar Associations (“CCBA”) is a state-wide organization made up of attorneys from local, specialty, and minority bar associations across the state, that are focused on improving California’s laws.
 CCBA holds a conference once a year, usually in the fall, where the various bar associations debate revisions and amendments to California law called “resolutions.”
 Getting a resolution passed by CCBA involves a combination of advance preparation, marshaling your allies, and negotiating or bartering with your opponents, and skillful arguments on the Conference floor.
 Once a resolution is passed by CCBA, CCBA’s lobbyist takes the resolution to the California Legislature or the California Judicial Council to find a sponsor and get the resolution enacted into law.
 The WLALA delegation has a long history of active involvement in CCBA.
 In the past, we have sponsored and passed resolutions regarding family leave, child pornography, domestic partnership, domestic violence and civil procedure.
 Some of our resolutions have gone to Sacramento, been carried as a bill and passed into law.
 To learn more about CCBA and to see resolutions that are debated at the Conference go to CCBA’s website at www.calconference.org.

 The Women Lawyers Association of Los Angeles Domestic Violence Project (DV Project).
-The DV Project sponsors a weekly drop-in legal clinic each Monday from 6-7 p.m. in conjunction with Sojourn, a domestic violence service provider in Santa Monica.
+The DV Project sponsors a weekly drop-in legal clinic in conjunction with Sojourn, a domestic violence service provider in Santa Monica.

 The legal clinic is staffed entirely by Carol Tantau, Sojourn Support Services Coordinator, Minty Msiu-Kootnikoff, Legal Services Director, Sojourn, and WLALA volunteer attorneys who answer legal questions, explain the legal process, inform victims of their rights and make referrals as necessary.
 Through the legal clinic, attorneys provide legal advice, guidance and support to these women, and clients are welcome to return as often as necessary until their legal issues are resolved.
 Each client consultation with is brief, about 10-15 minutes depending on the number of clients waiting for assistance.
 The legal clinic does not provide representation of clients in court and does not assist in completing legal forms.
 However, attorneys are available to review forms completed by clients and to prepare clients to testify and present their case in court.
 Repeat clients often work on reestablishing their lives and working towards other positive goals for themselves and/or their children.

-Volunteers may help in two various ways: 1) volunteering directly for the legal clinic itself; 2) assisting the co-chairs in organizing with training materials, programs and meetings, or 3) may choose to offer pro bono representation to a client if the volunteer so desires, with mentorship from Sojourn’s Legal Services Director.
+Volunteers may help in various ways: 1) volunteering directly for the legal clinic itself; 2) assisting the co-chairs in organizing with training materials, programs and meetings, or 3) offering bono representation to a client if the volunteer so desires, with mentorship from Sojourn’s Legal Services Director.
 There is no expectation that a volunteer take a case for representation.
 We welcome all volunteer attorneys and law students regardless of background or training in domestic violence or family law issues.